 - Seasonal and new hires are eligible for the EWSS.
 Claims could have been backdated to 1 July 2020 (subject to limited exceptions).

 - Subsidy is based on an employee’s gross weekly wage, including notional pay, before deductions, and excluding non-taxable benefits.

 To ensure that the scheme is operated as intended by the employer, Revenue are undertaking risk based real time compliance checks.
 We may undertake an assurance check programme at a later stage.
-Further details on how this future assurance check program will operate will issue in due course.
+Further details on how this future assurance check program will operate will issue prior to commencement.

 Next: Qualifying criteria for employers